Google Analytics Tracking

 That’s why we integrate Google Analytics (GA) into every website we create and host.
 The benefits of GA are only limited to what you know about your web traffic, how to interpret the data the software provides and what specific action needs to be taken based on the quantified data.
 That’s where we come in.

-As a full-service web marketing company, and not to overwhelm you with boring semantics, we choose to only rely on the most detailed data to come up with strategies that adapt to the evolutionary nature of Internet traffic patterns.
+As a full-service web marketing company, we choose to only rely on the most detailed data to come up with strategies that adapt to the evolutionary nature of Internet traffic patterns.
 What we knew about the Internet traffic patterns and search engine optimization 6 months ago has completely changed today.
 6 months from now, it will have undoubtedly progressed further along its evolutionary course.
 It’s not only easy, but inevitable, for businesses to get lost with their own SEO efforts before they ever begin unless they know what we know.
 Very few do.
 We rely on the data GA provides as a baseline for our strategy development.

 GA’s approach is to show high-level, dashboard-type data for the casual user (probably you, a specific team leader or sales manager).
 For developers and SEO experts (Petry Design), GA provides more in-depth data further than the report set.